chaos-polymtl/lethe/doc/source/parameters/resolved_cfd-dem/resolved_cfd-dem.rst

 * The ``refine mesh outside radius factor`` parameter defines the higher limit of the near-particle refinement zone.
 If the absolute distance to the surface is below :math:`(\textit{factor} - 1) * \textit{radius}`, then the second condition is met.
 For example: with a particle radius of 2 and the outside radius factor of 1.5, the outside radius of the refinement zone would be 3 (see example below).

 .. warning::
-	When you want to use the near-particle refinement zone around particles, the mesh adaptation type used must be ``kelly``, otherwise no near-particle refinement will happen.
+	The ``mesh adaptation type`` must be ``kelly`` to use the near-particle refinement zone around particles, otherwise, no near-particle refinement will happen.
 See :doc:`../cfd/mesh_adaptation_control` for more details on adaptative mesh refinement.

 .. note::
 	The refined cells are all those for which at least one of the degrees of freedom (dof) location satisfies both the ``refine mesh inside radius factor`` and the ``refine mesh outside radius factor`` thresholds.
 Each application of the refinement zone reduces the size of the elements by a factor two.